kubernetes-sigs/gateway-api/site-src/faq.md

    A: Gateway API releases are tags of the [Github repository][1].
    The [Github releases][2] page shows all the releases.

-* **Q: How should I think about the alpha release?<br>**
+* **Q: How should I think about alpha API versions?<br>**
-  A: The `v1alpha1` release will be the first Gateway API release.
-As various projects begin implementing the API, and operators start using it, the working group will collect feedback and issues, which will guide what revisions are needed for the next release.
-It is possible that the next release will contain breaking changes.
+  A: Similar to upstream Kubernetes, alpha API versions indicate that resources are still experimental in nature and may either be removed or changed in breaking ways in future releases of Gateway API.

 * **Q: Which Kubernetes versions are supported?<br>**
   A: Generally, we support Kubernetes 1.16+, but certain features like